sandeepansg/claude_prj1/readme.md

 ### Basic Demo

-Run the demonstration script to generate keys, perform a key exchange, and verify security properties:
+Run the demonstration script to generate keys, perform a key exchange, verify security properties, and demonstrate the Feistel cipher:

 ```
 python main.py